Investors

 Chief Operating Officer

-He is an Indonesian citizen, aged 52 as of 31 December 2021.
-He obtained his Bachelor of Science degree in Computer Sciences from the University of Texas at Austin in 1991 and MBA degree from Baylor University in 1992.
-He also attended executive development programs at IMD (Lausanne – Switzerland) in 2007 and INSEAD (Fontainebleau – France) in 2011.
+He is an Indonesian citizen, aged 54 as of December 31, 2023.
+He obtained his Bachelor of Science degree in Computer Sciences from the University of Texas, Austin, USA in 1991 and MBA degree from Baylor University in Texas, USA in 1992.
+He also attended executive development programs at IMD (Switzerland) in 2007 and INSEAD (France) in 2011.

 Chief Human Resources Officer